Overview

 Let your cholesterol levels increase |

-We have the best team of endocrinologists and neurosurgeons at Medicover hospitals, who provide the most comprehensive treatment and care.
+At Medicover hospitals, we have the best team of endocrinologists and neurosurgeons who provide the most comprehensive treatment and care.
 Our diagnostic department is equipped with cutting-edge technology and equipment to perform the tests needed for dextrocardia-situs-inversus diagnosis and treatment planning.
-Our medical professionals work closely with patients to evaluate their health and treatment progress in order to achieve a faster recovery.

 Citations